 Another technique used to forge strong relationships is to get involved in university education programs.
 For instance, your business could offer industry-specific presentations on campus.
 An example would be an aerospace company presenting new technology developments to engineering students.
 Advertising firms might offer marketing workshops on branding or advertising techniques.
 In this way, your company benefits from working with professors and could get a first-hand look at the best students.

-Essentially, you want to be top of mind for students.
+Essentially, you want to be top of mind for top students.
 Show your competitive advantages, whether it’s salary, work environment, job perks or room for professional growth.

 Opening up your company to students is one of the best ways to build visibility.
 Typically, businesses hold events that invite students to tour their facilities, meet key people in their company and answer questions.